-Repeat this step for every non-rectangular face of $G$ including the outer face.
-Let $\bar{G}$ be the resulting digraph, which by construction has $G$ as topological minor and a size in $\Oh(n)$.
+Let $\bar{G}$ be the resulting digraph where all faces are rectangular.
+By construction, $\bar{G}$ has $G$ as topological minor and size in $\Oh(n)$.
 Furthermore, since the boundary of every face of $G$ was traversed only twice, this refinement algorithm runs in $\Oh(n)$ time. \end{proof}

 We can now prove the main theorem of this section.

 \begin{theorem} Let $G$ be an upward plane digraph with $n$ vertices.
 Then the following statements are equivalent. \begin{enumerate}[leftmargin=*,label=(F\arabic*)] \item $G$ admits an upward planar $2$-slope drawing. \item $G$ admits a $2$-slope representation $U_G$. \item $G$ contains no bad edge. \end{enumerate} Moreover, there exists an $\Oh(n)$-time algorithm that tests if $G$ satisfies \ref{case:f3} and constructs an upward planar 2-slope drawing of $G$ in the affirmative case. \end{theorem} \begin{proof} Note that \ref{case:f1} implies \ref{case:f2} and \ref{case:f2} implies \ref{case:f3}.
 We first show that \ref{case:f3} implies \ref{case:f2} and then how to construct a drawing \ref{case:f1} from \ref{case:f2}.